All Episodes

 It's located in the brain.

-I have three x-rays of different points of view.
+I have three different x-rays from different points of view.

 I deliberately did not want them to have the x-ray material because I'm reserving that for my book.

-I mean, I do have some rights to my own material.
+I mean, I do have some rights, some kind of material.

-I offer them absolutely anything else in the world Uh, is what they needed to look at.
+I offer them absolutely anything else in the world to stay to look at.

-But this simple idea of hiring Nova spent... an estimate that I've heard is that Nova spent something between one and two million dollars to make this program.
+But the simple idea of hiring an estimate that I've heard is that NOVA spent something between $1 and $2 million to make this program.

-They could have afforded to hire a surgeon to examine the wounds on people's, or plastic surgeons or whatever, on people's bodies and correlate what they have found about the nature of the cut with the accounts that the person remembers.
+They could have afforded to hire a surgeon to examine the wounds on people's or plastic surgeons or whatever, on people's bodies and correlate what they found about the nature of the cuts with the accounts that the person remembers, if it involves children, what the parents remember about the wounds, and so forth.

 Absolutely not.

-If I can interject for just one second, it's really important to note that it's okay.
+If I can interject for just one second, it's really important to note, but it's okay.

 I mean, not in my book.